 DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

-Thread · A network the kompromat holds together
+Thread · A network the kompromat held together

 The president isn't the only one compromised.
 Somewhere between 50 and 400 senior US officials are exposed to the same underlying material — different people, same vulnerability.
-They cohere as a defensive bloc not because they agree on policy but because the cost of defecting is unequal across the group.
-Whoever has the most to lose makes the loudest case for staying loyal.
-The two leverage holders, Israel and Russia, don't share goals — but they share the goal of keeping the president in place.
+They cohered as a defensive bloc not because they agreed on anything substantive but because the cost of defecting was unequal across the group.
+Whoever had the most to lose made the loudest case for staying loyal.
+The two leverage holders, Israel and Russia, didn't share goals — they shared the goal of keeping the president in his chair.
+Across eleven turns, the coalition survived four impeachments, three failed 25th Amendment attempts, a midterm wipeout, and a contested general election.
+It did not survive cleanly.

 Across the turns